-There is no quick or simple answer, as there are multiple descriptions and definitions.
+There is no quick or simple answer to “what is staff wellbeing?”, as there are multiple descriptions and definitions.
 The office of national statistics reports on a UK wellbeing dashboard with 43 measures, including financial, access to green space, relationships, loneliness and more.

 - How staff feel (personally and socially).

 - How they evaluate their life satisfaction and not just moment to moment happiness.